rmgeddert/Reinforcement-Learning-Resource-Guide/RLResourceGuide.md

 Enter the [softmax function](https://en.wikipedia.org/wiki/Softmax_function).
 The softmax function takes a set of numbers as an input (in our case the Q-values of the actions) and returns a set of probabilities proportional to each value.
 That is, the higher the Q-value compared to other values, the higher the probability associated with that action.
 More specifically, each action probability is proportional to the exponential of its corresponding Q-value, normalized by the exponential of all the Q-values. **Here is a great [medium article](https://medium.com/data-science-bootcamp/understand-the-softmax-function-in-minutes-f3a59641e86d) explaining it.**

 ![alt text](images/Softmax_Udacity.png)
-Udacity Slide on the Softmax Function
+<br>Udacity Slide on the Softmax Function

 Linguistically, the softmax function is a **"soft"** maximum in the sense that it picks the maximum but is "soft" about it, sometimes it will pick another option instead.
 Consider a "hard" max function, which would always choose the best option (highest Q-value).
 The equation for the softmax function is: `e^(Q-value) / sum over all Q-values(e^(Q-value))`.